Steroid Injections in Mesquite, Frisco and Desoto, TX

 At Omnispine Pain Management We Offer Steroid Injections to Treat Different Painful Areas of the Body.
-Call or Visit Us at a Location near You in Mesquite and Frisco, TX.
+Call or Visit Us at a Location near You in Mesquite, Frisco and Desoto, TX.

 Steroid injections are a common method of treatment used to treat painful areas of the body.
 They can relieve pain and inflammation caused by chronic conditions such as rheumatoid arthritis, gouty arthritis, or other inflammatory conditions.
 Steroids injections can also be injected into inflamed joints, swollen bursae, or around tendons near the shoulder, elbow, hip, knee, hand, or wrist as part of the treatment for tendonitis.